Alex-Chenet/PowerBI_Project_Data_Jobs/Project_2/README.md

   <img src="../Resources/images/Project2_Dashboard_Overview.gif" alt="Data Jobs Dashboard GIF">
 </a>

-> <a href="https://lukeb.co/powerbi-project2" target="_blank">📊 View interactive dashboard here on the Power BI Service</a>

 ## Introduction

 Navigating the data job market can feel like a maze with information scattered everywhere.
-This dashboard (V2.0) is designed specifically for **Job Seekers, Job Transitioners, and Job Swappers** to cut through the clutter!
-Using a real-world dataset of 2024 data science job postings—rich with details on titles, salaries, and locations—this project offers a streamlined, single-page interface to quickly explore crucial market trends and compensation insights.
+This dashboard (V2.0) is designed specifically for **Job Seekers, Job Transitioners, and Job Swappers** like myself to cut through the clutter!
+Using a real-world dataset of over **2 million** data science job  postings from 2023-2025—rich with details on titles, salaries, and locations—this project offers a streamlined, single-page interface to quickly explore crucial market trends and compensation insights.

 ### Dashboard File
 You can find the file for the dashboard here: [`Data_Jobs_Dashboard_2.0.pbix`](Jobs_Dashboard_Project_2.pbix).